-Fiber cement siding consists primarily of silica sand or fly ash and cellulose (wood pulp).
+Fiber cement siding consists primarily of silica sand or flies ash and cellulose (wood pulp).
 The cellulose provides resilience and flexibility, while the fly ash or silica acts as a filler.
 Portland cement binds it all together.
 During the manufacturing process, water is used to activate the cement and dissolve the wood pulp.

 Today, James Hardie siding is the #1 fiber cement product in North America.
 It has already been installed on more than 8 million homes.
-Homeowners who invest in James Hardie products enjoy peace-of-mind that lasts for years and years.
+Homeowners who invest in James Hardie products enjoy peace of mind that lasts for years and years.

 History of James Hardie Siding

 The story of today’s preeminent fiber cement siding began in the 19th century.
 As a young man, James Hardie left his family’s Scottish tannery business to emigrate to Australia in 1888.
 He decided to strike out on his own, determined to build his own import business.
 Andrew Reid, an acquaintance of Hardie’s in Scotland, emigrated to Australia in 1892.
 By 1895, he was a full partner in James Hardie’s growing enterprise.
 When he retired in 1911, Hardie sold his half of the business to Reid.
 Three generations of the Reid family would operate the business until 1995.
 James Hardie Industries LLC is now a public company whose stock is traded on the New York Consolidated Stock Exchange.

 Today, James Hardie siding and other building products are sold on four continents – North America, Europe, Asia, and Australia.
 Focusing purely on fiber cement products, James Hardie has international revenues of more than $1.5 billion, and it employs more than 2,500 people.

 James Hardie Siding Options